baweston101-tvp/git-secrets/README.rst

     git secrets --register-aws

-Advanced configuration
+ configuration
 ----------------------

-Add a configuration template if you want to add hooks to all repositories you initialize or clone in the future.
+Add a configuration template if you want to add hooks to all  you initialize or clone in the future.

 ::

-    git secrets --register-aws --global
+    git secrets --aws -

-Add hooks to all your local repositories.

 ::